-CEPRA funds, if appropriated, are on a two-year cycle that coincides with the Texas Legislative biennium.
-The upcoming cycle is Cycle 13, matching the state FY 2024 - 2025 biennium beginning September 1, 2023 through August 31, 2025.
+CEPRA funds, if appropriated, are on a two-year cycle that coincides with the Texas legislative biennium.
+The upcoming cycle is Cycle 14, matching the state FY 2026 - 2027 biennium beginning September 1, 2025, through August 31, 2027.

 Funding appropriated within the biennium must be encumbered and spent on projects within the biennium unless funding for a project is given "carryover" authority by the Legislature.
-Historically, this authority has been given to projects leading to or involving construction that are not anticipated to be completed within that biennium.
+Historically, this authority has been given to projects leading to or involving construction that are not anticipated to be completed within the biennium.

-There are no formal funding caps imposed on projects but there are criteria that limit types of projects and the geographic distribution of projects.
+No formal funding caps are imposed on projects, but criteria limit the types of projects and geographic distribution of projects.
 Additional considerations include:

-- General requirements and priority criteria for erosion response projects and studies under Texas Natural Resources Code (TNRC), §33.602(b); - Limitations imposed under TNRC, §33.603(f) relating to the number of projects that may be funded without requiring a project partner cost-share; and - Considerations laid out under TNRC, §33.605(b) relating to the use of the Coastal Erosion Response Account.
+- general requirements and priority criteria for erosion response projects and studies under Texas Natural Resources Code (TNRC), §33.602(b); - limitations imposed under TNRC, §33.603(f) relating to the number of projects that may be funded without requiring a project partner cost-share; and - considerations laid out under TNRC, §33.605(b) relating to the use of the Coastal Erosion Response Account.